AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 If the above-mentioned conditions are not met, we have to provide an argument for the formal function parameter in the package instantiation.

-As we've mentioned earlier, when using the formal subprogram approach to implement interfaces, we may instantiate the formal package using alternative versions of the function associated with the formal package.
-This is exactly what we're doing in the declaration of the :ada:`My_Type_Alt_Hash_Tables` package.
+We may also instantiate the formal package using alternative versions of the function associated with the formal package.
+This is what we're doing in the declaration of the :ada:`My_Type_Alt_Hash_Tables` package.
 In this case, we're using :ada:`Alt_Hash` instead of :ada:`Hash` for the formal function parameter.
 Note that, because the name of the actual function doesn't match the name of the formal function, we need to indicate it explicitly.

 Interfaces using signature packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^